mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Even though I was available for 40 hours per week, the buyer can't really use all of those hours.
 He's taking over a team of six employees and learning how to run everything, so it's hard for him to direct my time enough to fill 40 hours per week right out of the gate.
 In practice, I did everything he needed with only 8-10 hours per week.

-Even though I was officially only working 10 hours, there's still a high cost to me of being available every workday for 30 days.
-There was nothing in the contract about how quickly I had to respond to emails, but I was checking my TinyPilot inbox every hour or so.
+Even though I was officially only working 10 hours, there was still a high cost to me being available every workday for 30 days.
+There was nothing in the contract about how quickly I had to respond to emails, but I checked my TinyPilot inbox every hour or so.
 If I did two hours of transition work in a day, it was often spread into several 30-minute chunks, so I didn't get much else done.

 ### Disconnect non-transferable accounts from business email before closing